authindicators/BIMI_Receiver_Guidance/Receiver_Guidance.md

 extract the key/value pairs from the BIMI-Location headers.
 In either case, the MUA must first check to see if a message passed BIMI before loading the BIMI image.

-While the MTA may stamp BIMI-related information in the message headers, they should not be relied upon by an MUA.
+While the MTA MAY stamp BIMI-related information in the message headers, they should not be relied upon by an MUA.

 ## Image Retrieval